outdreamer/build-a-cure-1/docs/specific/prediction.md

 ### Information objects as prediction tools

-  - jokes
+#### Facts

+  - provide a useful starting point for predictions

+#### Expectations/Assumptions

+  - provide a useful starting point for distortions

+#### Perspective

+  - use biased structures as a starting point for filtering solution space

+#### Intents/Priorities/Reasons/Motivations

+  - use purpose as an interface for filtering solution space

+#### Plans/Intentions
+  - like the other objects, plans are an attempt to create structure in an unstructured space, starting from the agent perspective

+#### Incentives

+  - unlike plans, incentives create structure from the system perspective

+#### Opportunities

+  - use opportunities (intersections of unenforced rules) as a way to reduce solution space

+#### Lies

+  - unlike jokes, lies use realistic rather than extreme distortion functions

+#### Jokes

-    - jokes are often built with multiple core distortion functions to build an extreme possibility that is built with some true information & is relevant in some way
+  - similar to lies, jokes are often built with multiple core distortion functions to build an extreme possibility that is built with some true information & is relevant in some way
   - this makes joke patterns possible tools for determining likelihoods
     - combinations of extreme possibilities occasionally return to fields of probable outcomes
     - reality follows patterns of extremes & relevance to current knowledge

   - common joke (reality distortion) functions:
     - switch objects with extreme versions
     - remove or add assumption
     - extend assumption to extreme

   - joke patterns by intent:

       - to find overlooked assumptions:
         - create false question (a question no one would ask)